magneticio/vamp.io/content/documentation/release notes/katana.md

 ---

 {{< note title="Katana is not an official release">}}
 All changes since the last official release are described below.
 This applies only to binaries built from source (master branch).
 {{< /note >}}

 ## What is new

-No changes since last release
+* Service level health checks DSL for Marathon [#709](https://github.com/magneticio/vamp/issues/709)

 ## What has changed

-No changes since last release
+* Synchronization when health checks are changed needs to be explicitly specified `vamp.operation.synchronization.check.health-check`: `true` or `false` [#709](https://github.com/magneticio/vamp/issues/709)

 {{< note title="What next?" >}}
 * Read all release notes on github ([github.com/magneticio - Vamp releases](https://github.com/magneticio/vamp/releases))